numpy/numpy/doc/neps/nep-0035-array-creation-dispatch-with-array-function.rst

 function is primarily targeted at the library's internal usage to ensure chunks are created with correct types.
-Without the ``like=`` argument, it would be impossible to ensure ``my_pad`` creates a padding array with a type matching that of the input array, which would cause cause a ``TypeError`` exception to be raised by CuPy, as discussed above would happen to the CuPy case alone.
+Without the ``like=`` argument, it would be impossible to ensure ``my_pad`` creates a padding array with a type matching that of the input array, which would cause a ``TypeError`` exception to be raised by CuPy, as discussed above would happen to the CuPy case alone.

 Current NumPy users who don't use other arrays from downstream libraries should